kaiji123/Notes-Github/accounting.md

+Given your goal—**understanding accounting deeply, building external Python tools, and making money in Slovakia**—I would separate the problem into **accounting knowledge** and **software market knowledge**.

+They overlap, but they're not the same.

+## 1. To learn accounting

+You do **not** need Microsoft Dynamics specifically.

+Accounting principles are largely the same regardless of software:

+* double-entry bookkeeping
+* VAT
+* invoices
+* credit notes
+* inventory
+* depreciation
+* bank reconciliation
+* accruals
+* financial statements

+You can learn these with:

+* Excel
+* a textbook or accounting course
+* sample transactions
+* any accounting software

+The software is just the interface.

+---

+## 2. To make money in Slovakia

+This is where software choice matters.

+If your customers are Slovak companies, they're much more likely to use local accounting packages than Microsoft Dynamics.

+Examples include:

+* Omega
+* Pohoda
+* Money S3
+* KROS products
+* occasionally Dynamics in larger enterprises

+Small and medium businesses dominate Slovakia, and many of them use local software because it's tailored to Slovak tax rules and reporting.

+If you want to sell automation to accountants and SMEs, understanding at least one major local package is a significant advantage.

+---

+## 3. Microsoft Dynamics

+Dynamics is valuable because it teaches enterprise ERP concepts:

+* dimensions
+* chart of accounts
+* workflows
+* approvals
+* fixed assets
+* purchasing
+* sales
+* inventory
+* project accounting

+These concepts transfer well to SAP, Oracle, and other enterprise systems.

+However, it is less representative of what a typical Slovak bookkeeping office uses day to day.

+---

+## 4. Excel

+Excel is indispensable.

+Professional accountants still rely on it heavily for:

+* reconciliation
+* imports and exports
+* VAT analysis
+* pivot tables
+* audit work
+* data cleaning
+* ad hoc reporting

+If your Python applications can read and write Excel well, they'll integrate naturally into many accounting workflows.

+---

+## 5. If I were building your foundation

+I'd prioritize it like this:

+1. **Accounting theory** (most important)
+2. **Excel** (advanced formulas, Power Query, pivots)
+3. **One Slovak accounting package** (such as Omega or Pohoda)
+4. **Python automation**
+5. **Microsoft Dynamics Finance**

+Why this order?

+Because once you understand accounting and a real local workflow, you'll start seeing repetitive tasks that Python can automate.
+Those are often the kinds of tools businesses are willing to pay for.

+---

+## 6. Your long-term advantage

+I actually think your edge won't be "knowing Dynamics."

+It will be being able to say:

+> "I understand accounting well enough to automate it."

+That leads to tools like:

+* invoice importers
+* bank statement converters
+* VAT validation
+* reconciliation assistants
+* journal entry generators
+* bulk transaction processors
+* document parsers (PDF → accounting entries)
+* data migration utilities between accounting systems

+Those solve problems regardless of the ERP.

+## My suggestion

+If your goal is to earn income in Slovakia within the next few years, I would choose:

+* **70%** learning accounting (including Slovak accounting rules and one widely used local package like Omega or Pohoda),
+* **20%** becoming excellent with Excel,
+* **10%** learning Microsoft Dynamics Finance to understand enterprise ERP concepts.

+That combination gives you a strong understanding of real accounting practice in your local market while also preparing you to build external Python applications that can later support both local software and enterprise systems.

 I don't think you made a mistake.
 I think you're recognizing a tradeoff that wasn't obvious when you started.

 Here's how I would think about it.